bshall/hubert/README.md

 python encode.py discrete path/to/LibriSpeech/wavs path/to/LibriSpeech/units
 ```

-At this point the directory tree look like:
+At this point the directory tree should look like:

 ```
 │   lengths.json